 Born as a four-page newsletter, The Docket has evolved into a 32-page monthly magazine, but the goal has remained the same: a publication for Denver lawyers, by Denver lawyers.

 The Docket Committee is comprised of DBA members who contribute to the magazine.
-For more information about the committee or to become a member, please contact Docket Editor Sara Crocker.
+For more information about the committee or to become a member, please contact Docket Editor Heather Clark.

 But, all members of the DBA are invited to propose stories and contribute to The Docket.
-If you are interested in contributing, please send your idea or a draft of your article to Sara Crocker.
+If you are interested in contributing, please send your idea or a draft of your article to Heather Clark.